 THE BLING RING—–“I’m a firm believer in karma and I think this situation was attracted into my life as a huge learning lesson for me to grow and expand as a spiritual human being.
 I wanna lead a huge charity organization.
 I wanna lead a country one day, for all I know.”

-The names were changed (to protect the incoherent), but the youth running wild are led by blithely amoral ‘Rebecca’ (Katie Chang, debut), who first entices proto-dupe ‘Marc’—with a ‘c’—that figures (Israel Broussard), then budding astrophysicist ‘Nikki’ (Emma Watson), her budding brain surgeon sister ‘Sam (Taissa Farmiga) and future train conductor ‘Chloe’ (Claire Julien) into dropping in on the exalted likes of Paris Hilton, Orlando Bloom, Megan Fox and, lest we forget, Lindsay Lohan.
+The names were changed (to protect the incoherent), but the youth running wild are led by blithely amoral ‘Rebecca’ (Katie Chang, debut), who first entices proto-dupe ‘Marc’ (Israel Broussard), then budding astrophysicist ‘Nikki’ (Emma Watson), her future brain surgeon sister ‘Sam’ (Taissa Farmiga) and likely candidate as train conductor ‘Chloe’ (Claire Julien) into dropping in on the exalted likes of Paris Hilton, Orlando Bloom, Megan Fox and, lest we forget, Lindsay Lohan.
 They choose to visit their cultural idols when they’re not at home, better to waltz off—on killer Louboutins—with cash, jewelry, clothes and whatever sparkly trinket their appetite can gobble.
 Three million bucks worth.
 Oddly, they don’t steal any books….

 Stupid on a galactic scale, they leave trail crumbs a dead tree could find.
 Who knew security cameras existed?
 Why think “friendship” included not hanging them out to dry?
 Don’t the police have something better to do than solve crimes?
 The gall level is fascinating to behold, the dialogue exchanges are delicious, the cast excels.
 Best of all is Watson, who hysterically nails the heart of emptiness.
 Also applause worthy is Leslie Mann, as the Venus meets Pluto mother of gleeful-mean sisters Nikki and Sam, nailing New Age idiocy to a cross of satire.
 You may actually hurt your neck from shaking your head in disbelief at these crass creatures of comfort, but you’ll be laughing while it happens.